 "Please Kaella!
 I can't bare to lose you a second time."

 "I will always be with you husband, in your heart and in your dreams.
 When the time comes, we shall again be a family."

 Kadrian dropped weakly to his knees as he felt a glimmer of warmth steal through his body.
-The apparent solidarity of the meadow faded as the gentle heat spread quickly throughout his body.
+The apparent solidarity of the meadow faded as a gentle heat spread quickly through him.
 As his eyes were torn between the world of the living and the world of the dead, he watched his wife and daughters wave goodbye.
 Mouthing the words I love you as the harshness of the waking world came crashing back down around him, tears mingled with the blood that stained his cheeks.